alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-celebrating-mawlid.md

 category: [festivals, bidah]
 hijri: Muharram 15, 1442 AH
 lang: en
-excerpt: "Celebrating the birth of the Prophet is Bid‘ah (innovation in religion).
+summary: "Celebrating the birth of the Prophet is Bid‘ah (innovation in religion).
 The Prophet did not celebrate his birthday, nor did he order others to do so, nor did he see one celebrating it and remained silent about it. "
 muftis:
   chairman:
     - name: Shaykh Ibn Baz